Financial Planning For Women

 I have a daughter and it troubles me to think she may find herself in this position.
 As part of my responsible investment approach, I offer specialised financial planning for women, which I believe can make a difference for my female clients.

 We can look at those firms and funds and assess their other ethical performance indicators.
 For example, their governance and environmental behaviour.
+Financial planning for women can require many specialised considerations.
 Whether or not you feel I am the right person to assist you, please take action soon.
 The longer you delay, the less time you have to achieve your goals.

 Finally, my other piece of advice is not to be ‘too desperate’ and allow yourself to be lured into investments that seem to be too good to be true.
 Always look at the risk profile.
 Aim for the upside and protect the downside.